BlaqueDevs/se-assignment-day-5-technical-writing-and-review-usanCode/README.md

 ## 9. How do headings and subheadings improve the readability and organization of technical documents?
 ## 10. What are some best practices for creating effective headings and subheadings?
 ## 11. What should be included in the introduction of a Readme to immediately inform users about what the product does?

+Answer:

+The README file is a texhnical writing so it has to have a clear structure and its main parts are:

+- introduction: what is it about?

+- Body: Detailed steps of explanations

+- conclusion: it is the summary of the texh writing and may include next steps.

 ## 12. How can you succinctly convey the purpose and key features of a product?

+Answer:

+It is by writing a good presentation of the product.
+That presentation has to be easy to understand for the audience and all its types.
+Visuals can be used for that purpose.
+The structure of the writing has to be organized.